-Car Ownership Motivations Among Indonesian Students characteristics including students' monthly income obtained jointly from parents, scholarships, part time jobs, etc. We provided five income categories 0-500,000 IDR (US\$0-50); US\$50-100; US\$100-250; US\$250-500; and more than US\$500.
-We do not have additional information about their parents' income, but believe that the students' available budget also, to some degree, reflects their parents' economic status.
-Only few undergraduate students obtain scholarships and the possibilities to significantly increase one's income by part-time jobs are limited during the first years of study.
-We do not include parking availability because in Bandung, as well as other parts of Indonesia it has never been a problem for car owners to find a parking space as parking restrictions in most places are not enforced.
+Symbolic/affective Instrumental Independence Social orderliness Cars allow one to express oneself (Steg, 2005) Cars are comfortable (Steg, 2005; Van & Fujii, 2011) Cars allow one to travel anytime (Steg, 2005) Cars are environmentally friendly (Van & Fujii, 2011) Cars bring prestige Cars allow one to travel safely (Steg, 2005) Cars allow one to be independent Cars allow one to care about others Cars allow one to distinguish oneself from others Cars allow one to pick up or see off others Cars allow one to travel anywhere Cars are disturbing one's neighborhood Cars allow one to do adventurous things Cars are cool (Van & Fujii, 2011) Cars are expensive to own and maintain Cars are fun to have Cars give an arrogant impression Cars are convenient (Van & Fujii, 2011) Cars helps one to save time for travel - difference as not important for the purposes of this study because both direct as well as indirect experiences will have formed a respondent's attitudes (Eagly & Chaiken, 1993).
+The questionnaire concluded by asking for sociodemographic characteristics, including students' monthly income obtained jointly from parents, scholarships, part-time jobs, etc. We provided five income categories: 0-500,000 IDR (US\$0-50), US\$50-100, US\$100-250, US\$250-500, and more than US\$500.
+We do not have additional information about their parents' income, but we believe that the students' available budget also, to some degree, reflects their parents' economic status.
+Few undergraduate students obtain scholarships and the possibilities to significantly increase one's income by part-time jobs are limited during the first years of study.
+We do not include parking availability because in Bandung, as well as other parts of Indonesia, it has never been a problem for car owners to find a parking space given that parking restrictions in most places are not enforced.